Reviews You Can Rely On

 Credit: Abriah Wofford

 While the Ninja is a great machine, it doesn't have any brew customization beyond a Classic vs. Rich choice.
-Also, its brew times are a tad slow, but for the price, this brewer is unbeatable.
-Looking to save on a coffee maker without sacrificing acceptable taste?
-Check out the Black+Decker 12-Cup Programmable.
-For those seeking that next best thing to pour-over, and who don't mind making an investment for true customization, you might consider the Breville Precision Brewer.
+Also, its brew times are a tad slow, clocking in at 7 minutes 48 seconds on average for a 6-cup pot.
+But for the price, this brewer is unbeatable.
+If you're looking to save even more on a coffee maker but refuse to sacrifice much more on flavor and brew quality, check out the Black+Decker 12-Cup Thermal.
+For those seeking artisanal pour-over quality who don't mind making an investment for truly divine flavor, you might consider the Technivorm Moccamaster.

 The Ninja 12-Cup consistently brews a balanced and neutral cup of coffee that makes our tastebuds sing.